raisschultz/raisschultz.github.io/IB/ee.markdown

 ---
 layout: page
-title: Extended Essay
+title: Kurdistan as a de facto state in Iraq
 permalink: /IB/ee/
 ---
-# Kurdistan as a de facto state in Iraq
-## To what extent can the KRG be considered a de facto state?
+# To what extent can the KRG be considered a de facto state?

 ## Global Politics